alexei379/CarND-Traffic-Sign-Classifier-Project/README.md

 ### 2. Visualization of the dataset

 Here is an exploratory visualization of the data set.
-It is a bar chart showing that classes have the same distribution in trainig, validation and test data sets.
+It is a bar chart showing that classes have the same distribution in training, validation and test data sets.
 ![](https://raw.githubusercontent.com/alexei379/CarND-Traffic-Sign-Classifier-Project/master/report_images/distrib_all_pre_random.png)

 But the number of training images is not evenly distributed between classes: